Recent and Ongoing Research

 One of the major challenges to understanding kinematic maps of galaxies in the young universe is the comparative lack of spatially resolved 2D velocity data for galaxies in the nearby universe.
 Although surveys such as the SDSS (Sloan Digital Sky Survey) have obtained spectra of huge catalogs of nearby galaxies, these spectra represent just a single small sampling point in the centers of the galaxies, and are completely devoid of spatial information regarding velocity and composition gradients across the galaxies.
 Such a local comparison sample will be particularly critical for maximizing the scientific return from next-generation facilities such as JWST and extremely large ground based telescopes.

-The Mapping Nearby Galaxies at APO (MaNGA) program aims to remedy this situation by gathering together invidual fibers from the fiber-fed BOSS spectrograph into 15 or more bundles to obtain integral-field spectroscopy of 10,000 relatively nearby (z ~ 0.05) galaxies representing a wide range in stellar masses, morphological types, and star formation histories.
+The Mapping Nearby Galaxies at APO (MaNGA) program (see the SDSS project description) aims to remedy this situation by gathering together invidual fibers from the fiber-fed BOSS spectrograph into 15 or more bundles to obtain integral-field spectroscopy of 10,000 relatively nearby (z ~ 0.05) galaxies representing a wide range in stellar masses, morphological types, and star formation histories.
 With a wavelength coverage of 3700-10,000 Angstroms and a spectral resolution R ~ 2000, MaNGA will obtain both kinematic and chemical information from a host of emission and absorption line features.